Drewthurm21/ae-atm-challenge/wrap-up.md

 Dev experience / technical:
 more elegant error handling
-stronger testing strategy / coverage overall consolidated transaction classs for better encapsulation & maintainability
+better validations with middleware stronger testing strategy / coverage overall consolidated transaction classes for better encapsulation & maintainability

 User experience / design:
+quick cash buttons
-better accessibility and typography debounce submit input to auto-round withdraws to nearest $5 find proper animations for
+more impactful typography (less generic) better accessibility - mabye a visual keybad debounce submit input to auto-round withdraws to nearest $5

 ### If you were to continue building this out, what would you like to add next?